FreePressUnlimited/Security_HQ/social-media.md

-# Staying Safe on Social Media and while Searching the Net
+# Social and Search

+    Resources for staying safe when interacting with the internet, whether on social media or when searching the net.

 *Last updated: Dec 2018*